Machy8/Grid/docs/list-formatting.md

 # List formatting

-Shortcuts for the list formatting
+Shortcuts for the list formatting.

 **Style**
 - **No style:** list-none-style